Deductions Published 2026-02-03 · Updated 2026-06-06 · 15 min read

 • Finance costs (interest on car loan)

-This rate covers all vehicle running costs including depreciation.
-Simply track business kilometres travelled.
+This method covers all vehicle running costs including depreciation.
+Track business kilometres travelled and apply the published tier rates.

 Assets costing $1,000 or less (GST exclusive) can be fully expensed in the year of purchase rather than depreciated.
-This is a valuable way to claim immediate deductions on small equipment purchases.
+The threshold was temporarily lifted to $5,000 during the 2020-21 COVID response then dropped to $1,000 from 17 March 2021.
+This is a useful way to claim an immediate deduction on small equipment purchases.

 Staff and Contractor Costs